apache/echarts-doc/en/tutorial/npm-webpack.md

 # Use ECharts with webpack

-[Webpack](https://webpack.js.org/) is a popular module packaging tool, which can be used easily to import and packaging Apache ECharts (incubating)<sup>TM</sup>.
+[Webpack](https://webpack.js.org/) is a popular module packaging tool, which can be used easily to import and packaging Apache ECharts<sup>TM</sup>.
 Here we assume you already have certain understanding about webpack and used it in your project.

 ## Use npm to install ECharts